 Solarize Salisbury-Rowan to Save Residents Money

-An innovative program to help individuals and businesses save on electricity costs will be available to residents of Salisbury, Rowan County and the surrounding area until the end of the year.
+An innovative program to help individuals and businesses save on electricity costs available to residents of Salisbury, Rowan County and the surrounding area until December 2014.

-Solarize Salisbury-Rowan is a community initiative designed to inform residents of the advantages of solar power for their homes and businesses and to reduce costs through competitive bids by pre-approved installers , thereby streamlining the process.
-It is a partnership between SmartPower, a national non-profit organization focusing on clean energy, and the Center for the Environment at Catawba College.
+Solarize Salisbury-Rowan was a community initiative designed to inform residents of the advantages of solar power for their homes and businesses and to reduce costs through competitive bids by pre-approved installers , thereby streamlining the process.
+It was a partnership between SmartPower, a national non-profit organization focusing on clean energy, and the Center for the Environment at Catawba College.

-Expectations of success are high for Solarize Salisbury-Rowan since North Carolina boasts a 35 percent state tax incentive in addition to the 30 percent federal tax credit -- making solar a smart investment and a proven way to lower energy bills.
-However, the tax incentives will soon expire so officials counsel residents who are interested in installing a solar power system to act soon.
+Expectations of success were high for Solarize Salisbury-Rowan since North Carolina boasted a 35 percent state tax incentive in addition to the 30 percent federal tax credit at the time– making solar a smart investment and a proven way to lower energy bills.
+However, the tax incentives expired soon after so officials counseled residents who were interested in installing a solar power system to act soon.

 Over the next 25 years an average resident can be expected to pay about $36,000 in electricity bills.
 With solar costing only around $9,000, this investment would save a homeowner about $25,000 on electricity bills during that period.
 A no-money down loan affords residents and business owners the opportunity to purchase solar with no upfront costs, but will still save thousands of dollars over the lifetime of the solar energy system.

-When customers go onto the Solarize Salisbury-Rowan website, they will be linked to an on-line “solar marketplace” that has pre-screened and qualified local installers to participate in the program.
-By visiting the site they can learn how much their home or businesses will save by going solar.
-From there, they can decide if they want quotes from participating North Carolina installers.
-When they are satisfied with the quote, they may ask installers to make on-site assessments, which will provide a more precise solar system recommendation.
+When customers went on the Solarize Salisbury-Rowan website, they were linked to an on-line “solar marketplace” that had pre-screened and qualified local installers to participate in the program.
+By visiting the site they learned how much their home or businesses will save by going solar.
+From there, they could decide if they wanted quotes from participating North Carolina installers.
+When they were satisfied with the quote, they may have asked installers to make on-site assessments, which would provide a more precise solar system recommendation.